konveyor/enhancements/enhancements/tackle/tackle-windup-integration/README.md

 *As an Architect/Migrator I want to be able to specify the packages to be analyzed.
 If no packages are specified, then all packages identified as 'application packages' will be analyzed.*

-Acceptance criteria:
+**Acceptance criteria:**

-The user can navigate to the next or previous step in the analysis configuration without entering any package details.
+- The user can navigate to the next or previous step in the analysis configuration without entering any package details.
-The user can manually add packages.
+- The user can manually add packages.
-The user can delete packages.
+- The user can delete packages.
-The package/subpackage names must only contain alphanumeric characters and the period character.
+- The package/subpackage names must only contain alphanumeric characters and the period character.
-There will be no validation of overlap, so for example the user could legitimately enter mypackage.persistence mypackage.persistence.jdbc
+- There will be no validation of overlap, so for example the user could legitimately enter mypackage.persistence mypackage.persistence.jdbc

 ##### AC007

 *As an Architect/Migrator I want to be able to select the migration source for my application.*

-Acceptance criteria:
+**Acceptance criteria:**

-The source field is optional.
+- The source field is optional.
-The user can enter source(s) from the drop down list of shipped (predefined) sources  (a consolidated list of all of the sources used within the shipped rulesets).
+- The user can enter source(s) from the drop down list of shipped (predefined) sources  (a consolidated list of all of the sources used within the shipped rulesets).
-The dropdown list will be presented in alphabetical order.
+- The dropdown list will be presented in alphabetical order.

 ##### AC008

-*As an Architect/Migrator I want to be able to see the summary of the analysis configuration before triggering the analysis execution
+*As an Architect/Migrator I want to be able to see the summary of the analysis configuration before triggering the analysis execution*

-Acceptance criteria:
+**Acceptance criteria:**

-It must be possible to see all of the application(s) selected for analysis.
+- It must be possible to see all of the application(s) selected for analysis.
-It must be possible to see all of the analysis configuration parameters (target(s), source(s), etc.)
+- It must be possible to see all of the analysis configuration parameters (target(s), source(s), etc.)
-It must be possible to invoke the analysis, cancel or return to editing the analysis configuration.
+- It must be possible to invoke the analysis, cancel or return to editing the analysis configuration.

 ##### AC009

 *As an Architect/Migrator I want to be able to provide custom rules for the analysis.*

 #### AC010
-As an Architect/Migrator I want to be able to select an application(s) for analysis
+*As an Architect/Migrator I want to be able to select an application(s) for analysis.*

-Acceptance criteria:
+**Acceptance criteria:**

-It must be possible to select an application for analysis.
+- It must be possible to select an application for analysis.
-It will not be possible to select an application that has an analysis status of In progress.
+- It will not be possible to select an application that has an analysis status of In progress.

 #### AC011
-As an Architect/Migrator I want to be able to specify which rule tags to be included in an analysis
+*As an Architect/Migrator I want to be able to specify which rule tags to be included in an analysis.*

-Acceptance criteria:
+**Acceptance criteria:**

-It must be possible to select 0, 1 or many rules tags from the drop down list.
+- It must be possible to select 0, 1 or many rules tags from the drop down list.
-The shipped collection of rules tags will be presented in alphabetical order.
+- The shipped collection of rules tags will be presented in alphabetical order.

 #### AC012
-As an Architect/Migrator I want to be able to specify which rule tags to be excluded in an analysis Acceptance criteria:
+*As an Architect/Migrator I want to be able to specify which rule tags to be excluded in an analysis*

+**Acceptance criteria:**

-It must be possible to select 0, 1 or many rules tags from the drop down list.
+- It must be possible to select 0, 1 or many rules tags from the drop down list.
-The shipped collection of rules tags will be presented in alphabetical order.
+- The shipped collection of rules tags will be presented in alphabetical order.
-Validation will ensure that any excluded tags are not specified in the included list (above).
+- Validation will ensure that any excluded tags are not specified in the included list (above).

 #### Analysis Output